 What’s the scoop on signing up for Medicare if I’m still hustling at work?

-Chat with your HR department to see how your work insurance works with Medicare.
+It’s a good idea to chat with your HR department to see how your work insurance interacts with Medicare.

 Do I have to get Medicare when I hit 65 or what’s the deal?

-But if you don’t, you could face late enrollment penalties later.
+But if you don’t, you could face late enrollment penalties later on.

-It’s smart to at least enroll in Part A (hospital insurance) since it’s usually free.
+It’s often wise to at least enroll in Part A (hospital insurance) since it’s usually free!

 Can you tell me what I’ll need to register for Medicare online?

-To sign up online, you’ll need your Social Security number, birth date, and address.
+To sign up online, have your Social Security number, birth date, and address handy.

-Have info about your current health insurance ready too.
+Make sure you also have info about your current health insurance ready to go.

-The online process is usually quick and easy.
+The online process is usually quick and straightforward!

 What are the income guidelines to qualify for Medicare in Washington?